bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 To update the Firmware configuration:

 1. Edit the settings in **config.ini**.

 2. Copy the **config.ini** file to the root of the SD card.
 (The SD card capacity should be less than or equal to 8GB and formatted as FAT32)

 3. Insert the SD card into the TFT's SD card slot and restart the printer or press the reset buttion of the TFT.

 4. The TFT will update and store the configuration from **config.ini** file.

 5. Make sure to remove the SD card from the TFT and restart the printer.

-The config.ini can be edited using a simple text editor (make sure to use UTF encoding) and uploaded again - without the need to upload the firmware or the TFT folder - as long as the firmware and the config.ini have the same version number.
+6. On the TFT click on Menu - Settings - Feature and navigate to the last page.
+Click on

+   "Reset default settings ..."

+7. Restart the printer to finish the update of the config.ini

 ## Customization